Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 \subsection{Summary of experimental results}

 In this section we summarize the current status of laboratory measurements of neutrino properties.
-We will mainly focus on the parameters of the three-neutrino framework, namely: mass squared differences, elements of the lepton mixing matrix and absolute mass scale.
-We will also briefly comment on measurements probing physics beyond the three-neutrino framework, like e.g. the existence of sterile neutrino states.
+We will mainly focus on the parameters of the three-neutrino framework, namely: mass squared differences, elements of the PMNS mixing matrix and absolute mass scale.
+We will also briefly comment on measurements probing physics beyond the three-neutrino framework, e.g., the existence of sterile neutrino states.
 Before reporting constraints from specific experiments, let us briefly recall what information each class of experiments provides.

-What comes from the neutrino oscillation data?
 In Sec~\ref{sec:global}, we summarize the determination of neutrino masses and mixing from the global analysis of solar, reactor, atmospheric, and accelerator neutrino experiments performed in the context of three-neutrino framework.
 Neutrino oscillation experiments are only sensitive to a subset of the parameters involved in the phenomenon.
 Global fits to oscillation data exploit the complementarity between the different experiments in order to break degeneracies and hence provide more precise oscillation parameter determinations~\cite{deSalas:2020pgw, Esteban:2020cvm, Capozzi:2021fjo}.
 Such analyses can be extended with the addition of information from other laboratory probes, mainly beta decay and neutrinoless double beta decay experiments\cite{deSalas:2020pgw,Capozzi:2021fjo}.

+The three neutrino picture provides a description of flavor oscillations which is consistent with data.
+As a result, the mass splitting, mixing angles and the Dirac CP-phase have been determined with increasing precision in the last years.
+Nonetheless, as it is discussed in Section \ref{sec:global}, there are still some open questions which are being targeted by current and next-generation experiments.